EduOrtegaDEV/EduOrtegaDEV.github.io/_posts/2021-03-04-im-senior-developer-imposter-syndrome.md

  - Declined Microsoft, Amazon and Google interviews.
  - Keep growing in my professional career.
  - Panicking when I'm in a job interview.
- - Trying to learn everything (In order to shut the little voice).
+ - Trying to learn everything (In order to shut up the little voice).
  - Be very hard on myself.

 So I guess admiting it is the first step, so here are the things that I will try to fight this:

 ### Talk to my career manager
-We have like a couch in the company I work for, this person helps his mentees to reach their full potential, so I guess this is a good starting point if your company does not have a career manager you can contact a personal couch or a therapist.
+We have like a couch in the company I work for, this person helps his mentees to reach their full potential, so I guess this is a good starting point.
+If your company does not have a career manager you can contact a personal couch or a therapist.

 ### Make a list of my accomplishments
 I will make a list of all my accomplishments in my whole career, every time I feel like I don't deserve anything I'll review it and hopefully feel proud about it.